 One of the biggest challenges of this disaster was trying to account for CSEA members who were evacuated.
 Leaders of several local CSEA chapters, along with Area B Director Frank Rodriguez and North Bay Field Office staff worked night and day to track down members and find out if their homes were affected.
 Chapter presidents scoured evacuation centers, sent out emails and made phone calls.

 A week after the devastation began, CSEA staff and members were still trying to account for all the members in the area since power had been down, and cell phone and internet access was spotty.
 Sonoma Valley Unified School District schools were not back in session so contacting members who might have left the area to seek refuge was nearly impossible.

 “Our chapter has 270 members and I’ve only talked to 50 of them so far,” Deely said a week after the fires started.
 “It’s just a matter of gathering everyone in one spot.”

 “It’s heartbreaking to see people lose so much, so quickly,” Association President Ben Valdepeña said.
 “Our CSEA family takes care of one another, and we are reaching out to help those affected by the fires.”

 Support for the Dorothy Bjork Fund doesn’t come from union dues—it relies solely on donations from our CSEA family.
-If you’ve already made a donation, thank you for your generosity.
+If you’ve already donated, thank you for your generosity.
 If not, please consider how much your contribution will be appreciated by those members in need.
-To make a donation, call CSEA Member Benefits at 866-ITS-CSEA (866-487-2732) or click on the button below for additional options.

 CSEA members who have been impacted can apply for up to $1,000 in emergency assistance.
 Call CSEA Member Benefits at 1-866-ITS-CSEA (487-2732) or visit csea.com/bjork for applications and forms.